-Three deep-water explosions destroyed the Nord Stream pipelines under the Baltic Sea in September 2022.
+Three deep-water explosions destroyed the Nord Stream pipelines under the Baltic Sea last week on Monday.

 Swedish seismologists reported that one of the three explosions measures 2.3 on the Richter Scale of earthquake intensity, but this was no earthquake.
 It was explosion—like a gigantic undersea mine.

-The explosions guaranteed that Germany and the EU would not go wobbly with regard to sanctions against Russian energy imports.
-The damage to the pipelines will take months to repair, and repairs are unlikely to begin until this summer.
-Even if Germany were to cry “uncle” as civil unrest intensifies over lack of heat and energy, even if Russia decided to turn the power back on, the conduit for Russian gas to Europe was broken.
+The explosions guarantee Germany and the EU won’t go wobbly with regard to sanctions against Russian energy imports.
+The damage to pipelines will take months repair, and repairs are unlikely to begin until next summer.
+Even if Germany were to cry “uncle” as civil unrest intensifies over lack of heat and energy, even if Russia decided to turn the power back on, the conduit for Russian gas to Europe is broken.

-In a bold statement following the explosions, Secretary of State Tony Blinken cheered the news of the explosions as “a tremendous opportunity” for Europe “to remove dependence on Russian energy.”
+In a bold statement this weekend, Secretary of State Tony Blinken cheered the news of the explosions as “a tremendous opportunity” for Europe “to remove dependence on Russian energy.”

 Secretary of State Antony Blinken said Friday that the attacks on the Nord Stream natural gas pipelines that connect Russia to Germany offer a “tremendous opportunity” to end Europe’s dependency on Russian energy.